-If you look at your attendance data, you may see that you have 20 children on an average Sunday attending Sunday school, and then 35 attend children’s choir, but 15 come to worship and don’t participate in either program.
 At Ministry Architects, we like to count unique faces.
-That means, if Abby goes to Sunday school and children’s choir every week, we only count her once, but we also want to count Jackson who attends worship, but hasn’t yet attended Sunday school or children’s choir.
-Any child who participates in the life of the church in some way is included in this number, but we only count them once, no matter how many times they are at the church in a given week.
+That means, if a child goes to Sunday school and children’s choir every week – they only count once.
+Not twice.
+And if a child only attends worship, but hasn’t yet attended Sunday school or children’s choir, they, too, count.
+So, any child who participates in the life of the church in some way is included in this number.
+But we only count them once, no matter how many times they are at the church in a given week.

-While we know that every responsible children’s ministry has ratio targets that are different for each age group, we found that the best way for us to name a national norm is to look at the overall volunteer ratio for children from birth through elementary grades.
-Because churches use different rotation models, we standardized this by looking at the average number of volunteers serving during any given week.
+We know that every responsible children’s ministry has ratio targets that are different for each age group.
+However, we found that the best way for us to name a national norm is to look at the overall volunteer ratio for children from birth through elementary grades.
+Because churches use different rotation models, we standardized this for our children’s ministry statistics by looking at the average number of volunteers serving during any given week.
 That means that whether volunteers are serving once a month or once a week didn’t impact this number.
 We were simply looking at volunteer attendance numbers and children’s attendance numbers.
 On average, churches are seeing one volunteer for every five children attending each week.

 STAFFING: How many paid staff are devoted to children’s ministry?

 The current trend we’re seeing is that churches are investing more in their children’s ministry staff than they have, historically.
 The average ratio of staff to children across the country is the equivalent of one full-time staff member for every 70 children.